The Test Sample

 It can be important to distinguish EBV from other illnesses.
 For instance, the enlarged spleen of those with an EBV infection is vulnerable to rupture.
 Patients who have glandular fever should not be involved in contact sports for several weeks to months after infection, as a ruptured spleen can be a medical emergency.
 Also, pregnant women with symptoms of a viral illness need to be able to distinguish a primary EBV infection, which has not been shown to affect the baby, from a cytomegalovirus (CMV), herpes simplex virus, or toxoplasmosis infection, as these illnesses can cause complications during the pregnancy and may damage the growing baby.
 It can also be important to rule out EBV and to look for other causes for the symptoms.
 Patients with streptococcal sore throat, for instance, need to be identified and treated with antibiotics.
 A patient may have a streptococcal sore throat instead of EBV infection, or they may have both conditions at the same time.

 There are several EBV antibodies.
 They are proteins produced by the body in an immune response to several different Epstein-Barr virus antigens.
 They include IgM and IgG antibodies to the viral capsid antigen (VCA), IgG antibodies to the D early antigen (EA-D), and antibodies to the nuclear antigen (EBNA).
 During a primary EBV infection, each of these EBV antibodies appears independently on its own time schedule.
 The VCA-IgM antibody appears first and then tends to disappear after about 4 to 6 weeks.
 The VCA-IgG antibody emerges, is at its maximum at 2 to 4 weeks, then drops slightly, stabilizes, and is present for life.
 The EA-D antibody appears during the acute infection phase and then tends to disappear within 3 to 6 months, but about 20% of those infected will continue to have detectible quantities of the EA-D antibody for several years after the EBV infection has resolved.
 The EBNA antibody does not usually appear until the acute infection has disappeared.
-It usually develops about 2 to 4 months after the initial infection and is then present for life.
+It usually develops about 2 to 4 months after the initial infection and is then present for life, although it can fall to undetectable levels in elderly persons.
 Using a combination of these EBV antibody tests, a doctor is able to detect an EBV infection and to determine whether it is a current, recent, or past infection.

 How is the sample collected for testing?